-Support for the Deputy Clinical Lead from the Faculty of Pain Medicine
+8. Support for Regional Leads from the Faculty of Pain Medicine

-8.1 The Board of the Faculty and the College generally will continue to support all Fellows undertaking educational roles but have no funds to place at the disposal of EPM UK Deputy Lead and they rely upon the continuing good will of those appointed along with the support of their employers and local education providers.
-The Lead for EPM UK under the auspices of FPMTAC will provide a point of contact for questions, discussion and support.
+8.1 The Board of the Faculty and the College generally will continue to support all Fellows undertaking educational roles but have no funds to place at the disposal of EPM UK Regional Leads and they rely upon the continuing good will of those appointed along with the support of their employers and local education providers.
+The Lead and Deputy Lead for EPM UK will provide a point of contact for questions, discussion and support.

-General roles and responsibilities of Deputy Clinical Lead for EPM
+9. General roles and responsibilities of Regional Leads for EPM

-9.1 The Deputy Clinical Lead for EPM UK should be a source of knowledge and point of contact for any health care staff wishing to use EPM and/or the RAT model for teaching.

-9.2 The Deputy Clinical Lead will encourage the use of EPM by all health care staff, recognizing that in most cases the Deputy Clinical Lead has no formal authority but will lead by encouragement and example.

-9.3 The Deputy Clinical Lead will support the Lead in delivering local, regional, national and international EPM awareness and training sessions as the need arises.
+- 9.1 The Regional Lead for EPM UK should be a source of knowledge and point of contact for any health care staff wishing to use EPM and/or the RAT model for teaching. - 9.2 The Regional Lead will encourage the use of EPM by all health care staff, recognizing that in most cases the Regional Lead has no formal authority but will lead by encouragement and example. - 9.3 The Regional Lead will establish Training the Trainers courses in their region according to local need. - 9.4 The Regional Lead will compile a brief annual report setting our activity in their area and any notable learning points. - 9.5 The Regional Lead will report to EPMAG through the Lead and Deputy Lead for EPM UK. - 9.6 It is not expected that the Regional Lead will be involved directly in any more teaching than they are currently undertaking or wish to do.

-9.4 The Deputy Clinical Lead will support the Lead in providing written reports on EPM progress within the UK and learning points from this as the need arises.

-9.5 The Deputy Clinical Lead will report to EPM UK under the auspices of FPMTAC through the Clinical Lead for EPM UK.